Plasma cutting tips and tricks

 Holding a 1/16-inch to 1/8-inch standoff increases the cutting capacity of smaller machines and extends the consumables life.

 Use a drag shield if your machine is equipped with one.
 This allows you to rest the torch on the workpiece while maintaining an optimal standoff without touching the tip to the metal, which will adversely affect cut quality and consumable life.

 The consumables will wear with each cut, but factors like moisture in the air supply, cutting excessively thick materials or poor technique will increase the deterioration of consumables.
-Best practice is to replace the tip and the electrode together for optimal quality cuts.
+Best practice is to replace the tip and the electrode together for optimal cut quality.

-Don't over-tighten the consumables retaining cup.
-The parts inside actually need to move (become separated) to create an arc, so only finger tighten the cup.
+Another common consumable misstep is overtightening the consumables retaining cup.
+The parts inside actually need to move (become separated) to create an arc, so only finger-tighten the cup.